jasper07/cap-sflight-devops/README-advanced-pipeline.md

 k6 code is very easy to write, below shows the code to simulate the creation of a Travel request calling the BTP Workzone app using HTTP calls only .
 ![k6 code](azure-pipelines/docs/k6-code.png)

-Below is a simple example of how to visulalize the k6 results in the Pipeline run results.
-For other ways see [Ways to visualize k6 results](https://k6.io/blog/ways-to-visualize-k6-results/).

 ``` javascript
 export let options = {
     stages: [